stephenjohnlimb/boot2/AgileDevelopment.md

 If it is not acceptable we also want some reasoning as to why.
 We will only submit user identifier values of length greater than 1 and less than 31 characters.

->A User Identifier is deemed acceptable if it does not have the letter `X` in it (arbitrary) and must not contain any punctuation characters, and is not blank (i.e just spaces).
+>A User Identifier is deemed acceptable if it does not have the letter `X` in it (arbitrary), it must not contain any punctuation characters, and is not blank (i.e just spaces).

 >The application must be deployable into a Kubernetes cluster.

 Note, I've not added any requirements around performance, logging formats or outputs, nor metric/throughput monitoring.
-These things can be added later; as stories There's little doubt in production they will be needed.
+These things can be added later.
+There's little doubt in production they will be needed.
 But we don't need to think about that yet.

 Don't slip into 'waterfall mode'.
 This requirement (while minimal) is sufficient to get going with.
 Now take